 If you don’t make these decisions while you’re able to, a system of laws exists to make them for you when you pass away or become legally incapacitated.
 For example, state intestacy law will decide who gets your assets.
 A court can appoint a conservator to manage your finances if you’re incapacitated.
 State law can give your spouse the authority to make medical decisions for you if you’re unconscious after an accident.

-It’s good that we have backstops in place.
+It’s good that we have backstops for a lack of estate plans in place.
 But these broad laws don’t take individual circumstances into account, so they might not be right for your beliefs, your wishes, or your family’s needs.

 Some aspects of estate planning are straightforward.
 You probably have a checking account.
 Who do you want to inherit the balance after you die?
 You could spell it out in your will, but there’s an easier way.
 You can ask your bank for a form called a transfer on death designation.